fangn2/img-authz-plugin/README.md

 make --makefile=Makefile.test
 ```

-Please **note** that this process, due to its broad coverage, can take around 10 minutes to complete.
+Please **note** that this process, due to its broad coverage, can take around 10 minutes to complete (depending on your network and compute resources).

 At the end of a successful test run, you should get an output like the following: